Art History Careers

 Art history careers often require workers with strong organizational, planning, and creative skills.
 Most of these careers take place predominantly indoors or behind a desk.
 Research positions require long periods of focused, independent work, while curator and educator jobs require candidates with excellent interpersonal and communication skills.

 The Bureau of Labor Statistics (BLS) projects 9% growth for archivists, curators, and museum workers between 2018 and 2028.
 These professionals make an annual median salary of $49,850.
 Job applicants usually need at least a bachelor's degree, although some positions require a master's degree.

 The table below displays the median annual salaries for a few common art history careers.
 This table explores salaries for different levels of experience, from entry-level workers to experienced professionals.

-Skills Gained in an Art History Program
+Skills Gained With an Art History Degree

-The coursework, internship opportunities, and training featured in art history programs help students develop skills that are applicable to both art history careers and roles in other fields.
-Students may need to analyze art pieces in presentations and research papers.
-These assignments build research, communication, and analytical abilities, while introducing students to artistic techniques, historic eras, and cultures from around the world.
+Art history programs help students develop skills that are applicable to art history careers and roles in many other fields.
+Analyzing art pieces by giving presentations and writing research papers builds research, communication, and analytical abilities, while also introducing students to artistic techniques, historic eras, and cultures from around the world.

 Students learn to determine the artist, era, and medium of a piece of art.
 Learners also examine pieces for meaning.
 These tasks develop analytical abilities that help art buyers and consultants estimate the value of art.
 Students also gain problem-solving skills they can use in management positions.

-- Attention to Detail
+Attention to Detail